Tony Viramontes

-He produced album and single covers for recording artists and bands, including Control for Janet Jackson, All Systems Go for Donna Summer, So Red The Rose for Arcadia, Shock for the Motels, Let's Go All the Way for Sly Fox (band) and the 1984 Olympic Games theme Destiny by Phil Pickett.
+He produced album and single covers for recording artists and bands, including Control for Janet Jackson, All Systems Go for Donna Summer, So Red the Rose for Arcadia, Shock for the Motels, Let's Go All the Way for Sly Fox and the 1984 Olympic Games theme Destiny by Phil Pickett.
 In 2013, Jackson said of Viramontes, "He was very creative, and I believe one day his work will be iconic. he was such a joy to work with.
-I miss him."
-Alexander Fury of The Independent wrote "the artwork created with Eighties illustrator Tony Viramontes for Control stands the test of time."
+I miss him".
+Alexander Fury of The Independent wrote "the artwork created with Eighties illustrator Tony Viramontes for Control stands the test of time".